 The reality is more complicated.
 While low serotonin doesn’t necessarily cause depression, increasing serotonin through the use of selective serotonin reuptake inhibitors (SSRIs) is one of the most effective treatments for depression.
 However, they do take some time to work.

-Instead, research has suggested that SSRIs increase positive emotional processing over time, resulting in an overall shift in mood.
+Instead, has suggested that SSRIs increase positive emotional processing over time, resulting in an overall shift in mood.

 The Main Difference Dopamine system dysfunction is linked to certain symptoms of depression, such as low motivation.
 Serotonin is involved in how you process your emotions, which can affect your overall mood.